Skip to main content

 How can you get a better night’s sleep?

 Getting a good night’s sleep isn’t always easy.
-Whether you’re taking sleep disrupting medication or you have a medical condition like sleep apnea, quality sleep can be elusive.
+Whether you’re taking medications that disrupt sleep or you have a medical condition like sleep apnea, quality sleep can be elusive.

-But there are things you can do to set yourself up for success.
-You can:
+But there are things you can do to get a better night’s sleep:

-• Keep a consistent bedtime and wake-up time, even on weekends.
+• Keep a consistent sleep schedule.
+Try to go to bed and wake up at the same time, even on weekends.

 • Stay active during the day.